-For purposes of these procedures, a donor-advisor will be defined as an individual or organization, including a corporation, partnership or trust, that makes a contribution to a Fund where such Fund is separately identified by reference to contributions of the donor-advisor and with respect to which the donor-advisor (or any person appointed or designated by such donor- advisor) has, or reasonably expects to have, advisory privileges with respect to the distribution or investment of amounts held in such Fund by reason of the donor-advisor’s status as a donor.
+For purposes of these procedures, a Donor-Advisor will be defined as an individual or organization, including a corporation, partnership or trust, that makes a contribution to a Fund where such Fund is separately identified by reference to contributions of the Donor-Advisor and with respect to which the Donor-Advisor (or any person appointed or designated by such Donor-Advisor) has, or reasonably expects to have, advisory privileges with respect to the distribution or investment of amounts held in such Fund by reason of the Donor-Advisor’s status as a donor.

 The Foundation values and encourages the interest and involvement of donors to funds established to make Scholarship Grants, Individual Achievement Grants and Awards and Prizes to Achieve a Specific Objective.
 Such involvement may include developing criteria for awards, serving on grant selection committees and recommending others for places on selection committees.

-Selection of Grantees
+I. Selection of Grantees

 Grantees are to be selected on an objective and nondiscriminatory basis.
 The group from which grant recipients are selected must be sufficiently broad so that giving grants to one or more members of the group fulfills a charitable purpose; however, selection from such a group is not necessary if one or more grant recipients are selected on the basis of their exceptional qualifications to carry out the purposes of the grant or it is otherwise evident that the selection is particularly calculated to effectuate the charitable purpose of the grant rather than to benefit particular persons or a particular class of persons.
 For example, selection of a qualified research scientist to work on a particular project does not violate the requirements of this paragraph if the scientist is selected from a group of three scientists who are experts in that field.

-Scholarship Grants
+A. Scholarship Grants

-In connection with Scholarship or Student Aid Grants, Foundation staff and designated members of selection committees established for such awards shall contact high school, college and graduate school administrators as well as managers of other relevant community institutions to advertise the availability of the Foundation's Scholarship Grants and to request these administrators nominate potential candidates or encourage potential awardees to submit applications for scholarship aid.
+In connection with Scholarship or Student Aid Grants, Foundation Staff and designated members of selection committees established for such awards shall contact high school, college and graduate school administrators as well as managers of other relevant community institutions to advertise the availability of the Foundation's Scholarship Grants and to request that these administrators nominate potential candidates or encourage potential awardees to submit applications for scholarship aid.

-Individual Achievement Awards
+B. Individual Achievement Awards

-In connection with Individual Achievement Awards, Foundation staff and designated members of selection committees established for such awards shall contact relevant community institutions and individuals to publicize the availability of the Foundation’s Individual Achievement Awards and to solicit nominations for such awards.
+In connection with Individual Achievement Awards, Foundation Staff and designated members of selection committees established for such awards shall contact relevant community institutions and individuals to publicize the availability of the Foundation’s Individual Achievement Awards and to solicit nominations for such awards.
 Candidates for such awards may take no part in the selection process.

-Awards and Prizes to Achieve a Specific Objective
+C. Awards and Prizes to Achieve a Specific Objective

-In connection with Awards and Prizes to Achieve a Specific Objective, Foundation staff shall develop application or nomination procedures that are appropriate to accomplish the purposes of the Fund under which any such award is established.
+In connection with Awards and Prizes to Achieve a Specific Objective, Foundation Staff shall develop application or nomination procedures that are appropriate to accomplish the purposes of the Fund under which any such award is established.

+II.
 Criteria for Selection

 The criteria to be used in selecting grant recipients from a fund established at the Foundation must be based on criteria that are appropriate to accomplishing the underlying purpose of the grant as described in the agreement creating such Fund.
-Foundation staff should work with donors to establish Funds that fulfill the donor’s charitable goals and feature clear selection criteria.
+Foundation Staff should work with donors to establish Funds that fulfill the donor’s charitable goals and feature clear selection criteria.

-Scholarship Grants
+A. Scholarship Grants